-They take ages to dry
+They took ages to dry

 Itchy net lining

-They lose their colour
+They lost their colour fast

 High and dry

 You know the scenario — you plop into the surf for three minutes and you’re stood around with sopping wet shorts for three hours.
 Not ideal, is it?
 Well, you’ll be happy to hear that these materials are both hydrophobic.
 That doesn’t mean they won’t get in the water with you, it just means they’ll dry a lot faster than your old cotton trunks did.

 It’s a well-known fact that itchy swimming trunks aren’t much fun, so we made sure our mesh lining was smooth, soft and comfortable.
 On top of that, it’s made from recycled plastic bottles.
 Isn’t technology brilliant?

 Thrashing about in the ocean and scrambling about on rocks can be pretty harsh on swimming shorts, so working in some triple-stitched side seams and bartacks were a no-brainer.
 What are these?
 Well, the former, as you might have guessed, are three rows of stitches that make your trunks seriously sturdy and the latter help take the strain on key stress points.
 Both are classic features from the vintage workwear world and perfect for using on hardy beach gear.